Pro-282/hngxstage2task/README.md

 ## Known Limitations and Assumptions
 1. This API uses Postgres DB for demonstration purposes, you could use any DB of your choice by altering ```gorm.Open()``` in ```initializers/database.go``` file.
 2. No userAuth of any kind.
 Ensure secure access to your API in a real-world scenario.
-3. This documentation assumes that the developer is well acquainted Golang, Gorm ORM and the Gin framework.
+3. This documentation assumes that the developer is well acquainted with  Golang, Gorm ORM and the Gin framework.

 ## Conclusion
 The Person API simplifies the process of managing person records within your application.
 Whether you're building a personal information management system, a contact list, or any other application that requires person-related data, the Person API can help you get started quickly.